Sacramento Teacher Recorded Using Racist Language In Class

 Audio recording: “Who says that’s not a horrible word?”

-We spoke to Sacramento youth leader, Berry Accius, who’s mentored students at Kit Carson in the past.READ MORE: Mama Bear And Cubs Crash South Lake Tahoe Beach: 'It Was Super Cute'
+We spoke to Sacramento youth leader, Berry Accius, who’s mentored students at Kit Carson in the past.READ MORE: Early Morning Basement Fire Damages Hughson Home

 “How are you not saying the f-word?… but then you’re comfortable with saying the term in both ways.
 The “G-A” and the “E-R,” says Accius, referring to the teacher’s unwillingness to use the F-word and comfortability using the N-word.